 Hunt the House: are your house numbers emergency friendly?
-This project, funded by the Dorset Police & Crime Commissioner’s Safer Dorset Fund will be run as a pilot on Canford Heath in Poole from April to July 2016.
-We’ll be asking residents to imagine they have to dial 999 as someone is ill in their house.
-Just how quickly would the paramedics find their home in the dark when it could be a matter of life or death?
-Through some timed exercises, publicity and a competition we want to raise awareness of how important having visible house numbers is.
-What we learn from the project will be shared Dorset-wide and possibly eventually across the UK.
+This project, funded by the Dorset Police & Crime Commissioner’s Safer Dorset Fund was run as a pilot on Canford Heath in Poole from April to July 2016.
+Residents were asked to imagine they had to dial 999 as someone is ill in their house and to see just how quickly paramedics would find their home in the dark when it could be a matter of life or death?
+Through some timed exercises, publicity and a competition we raised awareness of how important having visible house numbers is.
+Read the report here: Hunt the House Report

 If this project has made you think about your own house numbers, here are some top tips from a retired paramedic:

 - “Could a member of the emergency services find my property quickly in the dark?”

 - “Is my house number easy to read on my outside wall or property?”

 THE GOOD NEWS HOUSE FOR THE EMERGENCY SERVICES

 The “Gold Standard House” is one where the numbers are BOLD and CLEAR.
 If you have an outside wall or boundary fence, then please put the name or number of your house here.
 “I can assure you that at 2 in the morning, such a simple measure really does assist the 999 services.
 As a rule, large dark numbers on a light coloured background show up best.”